-- d.
-Fluorescent lamps shall be T8 rapid start Sylvania Octron F032/835 for 4 ft. units, and Sylvania Octron Curvalume FB031/835 (for 1 5/8" leg spacing) or FBO32/835/6 (For 6" leg spacing) for 2' x 2' fixtures, CRI 80 (minimum) 3500K color temperature or equivalent by G. E. or Philips. - e.
-Incandescent lamps when required shall be rated 130 volt for 120 volt circuits. - f.
-Stairwells in buildings shall have sufficient fixtures so that loss of one lamp or ballast will not leave the area dark. - g.
+- e.
+Fluorescent lamps shall be T8 rapid start Sylvania Octron F032/835 for 4 ft. units, and Sylvania Octron Curvalume FB031/835 (for 1 5/8" leg spacing) or FBO32/835/6 (For 6" leg spacing) for 2' x 2' fixtures, CRI 80 (minimum) 3500K color temperature or equivalent by G. E. or Philips. - f.
+Incandescent lamps when required shall be rated 130 volt for 120 volt circuits. - g.
+Stairwells in buildings shall have sufficient fixtures so that loss of one lamp or ballast will not leave the area dark.
+Please use wall mounted fixtures in stairwells that can be serviced from a 6' ladder h.
 Emergency exit signs shall be Hubbell led exits, models LED-1EM RB or LED-2EM RB or approved equal with light emitting diodes as the light source.